Lobos ULMX

-Lobos de la Universidad Latina de México is a football club that plays in the Liga Premier de México – Serie A. It is based in the city of Celaya, Mexico.
+Club Lobos de la Universidad Latina de México, commonly known as Lobos ULMX, is a professional football club based in Celaya, Guanajuato.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Miguel Alemán Valdés.
+Founded in 2021, the club represents the Universidad Latina de México (ULMX).

 History

-On March 12, 2021, an agreement was signed between Celaya F.C. and the Universidad Latina de México with the objective of establishing a football team that would participate in the Liga Premier de México, which would bear the name of the university but would be based on the franchise that the club already had in that league.
+On March 12, 2021, an agreement was signed between Celaya and the Universidad Latina de México with the objective of establishing a football team that would participate in the Segunda División de México, which would bear the name of the university, but would be based on the franchise that the club already had in that league.
 As part of the agreement, Celaya provided the soccer players, the coaching staff, the stadium and the training facilities, while the ULM contributed with the identity and the financial part, in addition to offering university education for the players incorporated into the team.

 In April 2021, the university board made official the project to build a stadium to host the institution's soccer and football games, which will have a capacity to hold 1,200 spectators.

-The team was officially entered into soccer competitions on July 30, 2021, when its entry into the Liga Premier – Serie A was announced, the club was placed in Group 2 of this category.
+The team was officially entered into soccer competitions on July 30, 2021, when its entry into the Liga Premier (Serie A) was announced, the club was placed in Group 2 of this category.

 On August 3, Rowan Vargas was announced as the club's first manager.
 The following day the first players of the team were announced: Alejandro Padua, Ricardo Chávez, Rafael Rodea and Rogelio Calixto.

-In June 2025, Lobos ULMX became an independent team from the Celaya F.C. sports structure, becoming a separate club with full rights as a Liga Premier participant, including the possibility of promotion.
+In June 2025, Lobos ULMX became an independent team from the Celaya F.C. sports structure, becoming a separate club with full rights as a Segunda División participant, including the possibility of promotion.